PiyushMittl/java-TipsandTricks/hibernate.md

     b. open an Session
     c. save an object

-1. Embeded objects(saving sub objects)
+1. Embeded objects(when entity is saving sub objects)
-2. Mapping (saving sub entities)
+2. Mapping (when entity is saving sub entities)
     a. one to one
     b. one to many
     c. many to one
-3. Inheritance
+3. Inheritance (when entity is inheriting an entity)
     a. single table strategy
     b. table per class strategy
     c. join table strategy